 Setting Factory Default Necessity

 Always High or Always Always High Optional

-Low
+Low Aiways riigir Орионаі

-You can configure what happens to the RTS and DTR signals when the Ethernet connection goes down.
+Configure what happens to the RTS and DTR signals when the Ethernet connection goes down.
 For some applications, serial devices need to know the Ethernet link status through RTS or DTR signals sent through the serial port.
 Use always low if you want the RTS and DTR signals to change their status to low when the Ethernet connection goes down.
 Use always high if you do not want the Ethernet connection status to affect the RTS or DTR signals.

 Default = 0, The Delimiter Process will be followed, regardless of the length of the data packet.
-If the data length (in bytes) matches the configured value, the data will be forced out.
+If the data length (in bytes) matches the configured value, the system will force the data out.
 The data length can be configured for 0 to 1024 bytes.
 Set to 0 if you do not need to limit the length.

 When Delimiter 1 is enabled, the serial port will clear the buffer and send the data to the Ethernet port when a specific character, entered in a hex format, is received.
-A second delimiter character may be enabled and specified in the Delimiter 2 field, so that both characters act as the delimiter to indicate when data should be sent.
+A second delimiter character may be enabled and specified in the Delimiter 2 field, so that both characters act as the delimiter to show when data should be sent.

 Delimiter 2 is optional.
-If left blank, then Delimiter 1 alone trips clearing of the buffer.
+If left blank, then Delimiter 1 alone trips the clearing of the buffer.
 If the size of the serial data received is greater than 1 KB, the NPort will automatically pack the data and send it to the Ethernet.
 However, to use the delimiter function, you must at least enable Delimiter 1.
 If Delimiter 1 is left blank and Delimiter 2 is enabled, the delimiter function will not work properly.

 Setting Factory Default Necessity

-Do nothing Do Nothing Optional
+Do nothing

-Delimiter + 1
+Delimiter + 1 Do Nothing Ontional

-Delimiter + 2
+Delimiter + 2 Do Nothing Optional

 Strip Delimiter

-[Delimiter + 1] or [Delimiter + 2]: The data will be transmitted when an additional byte (for Delimiter + 1), or an additional 2 bytes (for Delimiter + 2) of data is received after receiving the Delimiter.
+[Delimiter + 1] or [Delimiter + 2]: The data will be transmitted when an additional byte (for Delimiter +1), or an additional 2 bytes (for Delimiter +2) of data is received after receiving the delimiter.

-[Strip Delimiter]: When the Delimiter is received, the Delimiter is deleted (i.e., stripped), and the remaining data is transmitted.
+[Strip Delimiter]: When the delimiter is received, the delimiter is deleted (i.e., stripped), and the remaining data is transmitted.

-[Do nothing]: The data will be transmitted when the Delimiter is received.
+[Do nothing]: The data will be transmitted when the delimiter is received.